 2. MYTH: “There are enough organs available in New York State.
 I don’t need to become a registered organ donor.”

-FACT: Only 39% of New York State residents are registered organ donors.
+FACT: Only 45% of New York State residents are registered organ donors.
 In comparison, the nationwide average is 58%.
-This statistic, coupled with the fact that every 18 hours someone in New York State dies waiting for an organ highlights why there aren’t enough organs donated to meet the needs of patients throughout the state.
+This statistic, coupled with the fact that more than 8,000 people are waiting for an organ in New York State, highlights why there aren’t enough organs donated to meet the needs of patients throughout the state.
 In addition, the average wait for a kidney transplant is more than five years.
 Learn more about organ donation in New York State from LiveOnNY.

 3. MYTH: “I can donate only to someone I know or a family member.”